NCATS-Tangerine/semmed-biolink/README.md

 - reformat for neo4j import (old method, not using KGX)

 006-kgx-load
-- reformat for KGX import
+- reformat the SemMedDb datasets for KGX import